 Let’s skip the common names and stick with the standard botanical moniker, shall we?

-If you want to give growing this type a shot, seeds are available from Outsidepride via Amazon.
+If you want to give growing this type a shot, you can find plants available in one- and two-gallon containers at Fast Growing Trees.

 The wild American type (V. vitis-idaea var. minus) is common in Alaska and other points north.
 The bell-shaped pink and white flowers grow in clusters, the hard evergreen leaves have a rounded shape with edges that are rolled under, and the round red fruit is tart and tasty.